sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 * *[js](#run-javascript)* - run JavaScript in the browser.
 * *[switch](#switch)* to another frame or windo.

+Scripting only works for Browsertime.
+It will not work (disable) Lighthouse/Google Page Speed Insigths and WebPageTest.
+If you need scripting for WebPageTest [read the WebPageTest scripting documentation](/documentation/sitespeed.io/webpagetest/#webpagetest-scripting).
+{: .note .note-info}

 ## Run
 Run your script by passing it to sitespeed.io and adding the parameter ```--multi```.
 If you have multiple scripts, you can just pass them in as well.